field_block:node:guide:title

 • Tree, bush, and stump removal

-The following junk removal services are not subject to sales tax:
+The following are not subject to sales tax:

 • Waste management services provided by the city sanitation department, solid waste management service providers, or the waste control department (may be subject to Solid Waste Management Tax)